Buffalo Bills: Retired numbers

 Since the team's earliest days, the number 31 was not supposed to be issued to any other player.
 The Bills had stationery and various other team merchandise showing a running player wearing that number, and it was not supposed to represent any specific person but the 'spirit of the team.'
 In the first three decades of the team's existence, the number 31 was only seen once.
 In 1969, when reserve running back Preston Ridlehuber damaged his number 36 jersey during a game, equipment manager Tony Marchitte gave him the number 31 jersey to wear while repairing the number 36.
 The number 31 was not reissued until 1990 when first-round draft choice James Williams wore it for his first two seasons; it has since been returned to general circulation.
-Cornerback Rasul Douglas most recently wore the number through the 2024 season.
+It was worn by Damar Hamlin before he switched to number 3.
+Cornerback Maxwell Hairston wears the number as of 2025.

 Number 32 had been withdrawn from circulation but not retired after O. J. Simpson.
 Former owner Ralph Wilson insisted on not reissuing the number, even after Simpson's highly publicized murder case and later robbery conviction.
-The number was placed back into circulation in 2019 with Senorise Perry wearing the number that year; it was most recently worn by linebacker Nicholas Morrow until he was waived in January 2025.
+The number was placed back into circulation in 2019 with Senorise Perry wearing the number that year; it was most recently worn by kicker Michael Badgley.

-Number 15 was historically only issued sparingly after the retirement of Jack Kemp.
-It was last worn by kicker Matt Prater in 2025 and previously by wide receiver Marquez Valdes-Scantling in 2024, before he was released on October 15, 2024.
+Number 15 was historically only issued sparingly after the retirement of Jack Kemp, most prominently by Todd Collins in the late 1990s.
+As of 2026, it is worn by defensive end Greg Rousseau.
 Other numbers that have been historically issued only on rare circumstances included the 44 of Elbert Dubenion (worn as of 2024 by Joe Andreessen) and the 66 of Billy Shaw (worn since 2023 by Connor J. McGovern), each of which were typically only issued to players not expected to make the team's regular season roster.

 Number 1 has also rarely been used for reasons yet to be explained.
 While there is no proper explanation, Tommy Hughitt was a player-coach for the early Buffalo teams in the New York Pro Football League and NFL from 1918 to 1924 and was both a major on-field success and a fixture in Buffalo culture after his retirement as a politician and auto salesman.
 Hughitt was reported to wear number 1 during this time.
 Wide receiver Curtis Samuel currently wears the number; before Emmanuel Sanders's one-year stint with the Bills in 2021, it had been 19 years since it had been worn in the regular season when kicker Mike Hollis wore it in 2002.

 Number 95 has not been reissued since the retirement of Kyle Williams in 2019.